flowsforapex/apex-flowsforapex/docs/FAQ.md

 #### How do I learn more about BPMN?

 Working through the Flows for APEX tutorial worflows is one way to get started.
-They are included in the distributed product, and also hosted on apex.oracle.com.
+They are included in the distributed product, and also hosted on apex.oracle.com (see: https://bit.ly/flowsforapex).

 For deeper understanding of BPMN, we'd recommend *Real-Life BPMN (4th ed): Includes an Introduction to DMN* by Jakob Freund and Bernd Rücker.  available is hardcopy or on kindle from Amazon.
 (English and German versions available).